Suraj151/esp8266-framework/README.md

 ### 7.9 Multi-terminal session lifecycle

 Several sessions run at once with fully independent state.
-There is a single dispatcher and an array of session slots; each slot holds its own line buffer, cursor, history and completion position, working directory, umask, identity and descriptor table.
+There is a single dispatcher and an array of session slots; each slot holds its own line buffer, cursor, history and completion position, working directory, umask, identity, descriptor table, environment variables and position in any script it is running.
 The serial console holds one slot from boot, and telnet and SSH each keep a pool of their own, so two people over telnet and four over SSH are all just slots in the same table.

 ```
   boot ──▶ filesystem up